Janat Mukwaya

-History and education
+Early life and education

 Mukwaya was born on 12 December 1951 in Mukono District.
 She studied political science and social administration at Makerere University between 1971 and 1975, graduating with a Bachelor of Arts degree with honors.
 Between 1975 and 1981, she worked as an administrative judge (magistrate) grade II in rural court.
 In 1981, she joined the National Resistance Army (NRA) as a combatant.
 She rose to the rank of captain in the NRA.
 She also holds a Master of Arts degree in public policy and management from the University of London.

 Political career

 After the NRA captured power in 1986, Mukwaya was appointed director of women's affairs in the Ministry of Gender, Labor and Social Affairs, where she served until 1990.
 In 1994, she was appointed principal private secretary to the Vice President of Uganda, serving in that capacity until 1995.
 Between 1995 and 1996, Mukwaya served as Minister of State for Luwero Triangle in the Office of the President.
 Between 1996 and 2001, she served as Minister of Gender, Labor and Social Development.

 She became Uganda's Attorney general and Minister of Justice & Constitutional Affairs in 2004 and served in that position until 2005.
 In 2005, she was transferred to the Agriculture Ministry where she served as Minister of Agriculture, Animal Industry & Fisheries until 2006.

 In 2006, she was elected to Parliament on the National Resistance Movement ticket to represent Mukono South Constituency.
 In the same year, she was appointed Minister of Tourism, Trade and Industry, a position she held until she was appointed to the prime minister's office as Cabinet Minister for General Duties.
 According to the website of the Ugandan Parliament, Mukwaya is enrolled in a master's degree program via long distance learning, leading to a Master of Science degree in public policy and management at the University of London.
 In January 2010, the Ugandan press reported that she would not contest her parliamentary seat in the 2011 national elections.